 Fort Wayne Disc Degeneration Doctor at Northeast Chiropractic Center

 One of the most common reasons why people go to the doctor is back pain.
 Back pain can take many forms, ranging from issues with the paraspinal muscles to problems with the neck or pelvis.
 The spine is a delicate structure with discs between the vertebrae.
-The Doctors who treat these can be sometimes referred to as Disc Degeneration Doctors.
+Doctors who treat these can be sometimes referred to as Disc Degeneration Doctors.
 The discs that support your back are there to provide a cushion for the vertebrae.
 Sometimes, problems can develop with these discs, leading to back pain.
 These problems can come in many forms.

 What is a Herniated Disc?